BIBA

 Let's say you raise the voluntary excess to £750 and have a compulsory excess of £250, giving you an overall excess of £1000 on your motor insurance policy.
 If you have a claim following a minor accident, and the repair cost is only £800, your motor insurer will not pay out.
 This is because you have not exceeded the excess amount of your motor insurance.

-In this instance, you would have to pay the £800 repair cost with no contribution from your motor insurer.
+In this instance, you would have to pay £800 for the repair cost with no contribution from your motor insurer.
 As you have not claimed on your motor insurance or paid any excess charges, you cannot claim on your motor excess insurance policy.

-Essential requirements to claim on your Motor Excess Insurance policy
+Essential requirements to make a claim on your Motor Excess Insurance policy

-1. You have a successful claim on your fully comprehensive motor insurance.
+3. You make a claim on your fully comprehensive motor insurance.

-3. You can claim back your excess payment from your motor excess insurance coverage.
+5. You claim back your excess payment from your excess insurance coverage.

-Which type of vehicles can you take Motor Excess Protection for?
+Which type of vehicles can you take Motor Excess Insurance for?

 Easy Gap can offer private motor excess insurance cover on the following types of vehicles: